wely/DevCamp/HOL/java/01-developer-environment/README.md

 * Set up an Azure trial subscription
 * Configure your Azure subscription for DevCamp
 * Create an Azure Virtual Machine for development
-* Connect to the Azure Virtual Machine and configure it for development.
+* Connect to the Azure Virtual Machine and configure it for development
+* Use the Azure portal to view the resources that you created

 Copyright 2016 Microsoft Corporation.
 All rights reserved.
 Except where otherwise noted, these materials are licensed under the terms of the MIT License.
 You may use them according to the license as is most appropriate for your project.
 The terms of this license can be found at https://opensource.org/licenses/MIT.